 Find out more about third party compliance on our page ‘How to become PCI DSS compliant’.

-Anyone who takes card payments has a responsibility to comply with PCI DSS – it helps to prevent fraud across the economy for both consumers and businesses alike.
+Anyone who takes card payments has a responsibility to comply with PCI DSS – it helps to prevent fraud for both consumers and businesses alike.

 Becoming compliant isn’t a meaningless chore – it’s something that will actually benefit your business.
-This is because processes and policies that support PCI DSS compliance will reduce the risk of your data environment being compromised.
+This is because the requirements that underpin PCI DSS compliance will reduce the risk of your cardholder data environment being compromised.

-If you’re a Barclaycard customer, being compliant also means you’re adhering to the terms of your Merchant Agreement with us, so passing your yearly compliance assessments should be a breeze.
+If you’re a Barclaycard customer, being compliant also means you’re adhering to the terms of your Merchant Agreement with us.

 If your customers’ cardholder data is compromised, there could be negative consequences, such as:

-Be aware that being PCI DSS compliant won’t stop fraudsters targeting your business.
-However, it will make sure that you’re in the best position to prevent an attack, and greatly reduce the financial penalties you may face.
+Be aware that being compliant with the PCI DSS won’t stop fraudsters targeting your business.
+However, it will put you in the best position to prevent an attack, and greatly reduce any financial penalties you may face.

 For more information, visit our page: how to become PCI DSS compliant.